fbpx

 DIY probate often leads to mistakes that then delay granting…

-Probate registries will only accept applications if critical documents or tax forms are filled out correctly.
-Failure to do so may cause added stress for executors and beneficiaries.
+Probate registries will refuse applications if critical documents or tax forms are incorrect.
+This may cause added stress for executors and beneficiaries.

 Protect against disputes

-Expert guidance reduces the potential for unhappy beneficiaries to contest the administration later if errors are suspected.
+Expert guidance reduces the likelihood of beneficiaries contesting administration later on.

-And professional fees are indeed recoverable from estate funds.
+And professional fees are recoverable from estate funds.

-So, while you can theoretically handle basic administrative estates alone, specialist legal support is always advisable.
+So, you can handle basic administrative estates alone.
+But specialist legal support is always advisable.

 The protection, reduced workload and peace of mind are worthwhile benefits.